We are excited to announce Phoebe Banks has joined the LUX Scotland team as our Project Assistant for the Aberdeen Programme.

-LUX Scotland will be closed from Monday 16 August for a summer break for two weeks.
+LUX Scotland will be closed from Monday 8 August for a summer break for one week.

 LUX Scotland is happy to announce a new online commission by Saoirse Amira Anis, ‘Holding Barzakh’ (2022) will be available to view online from Thursday 15 September, until Thursday 17 November, on the LUX Scotland website with an online discussion event in early November.

 We’re excited to release our second set of research bursaries for researchers (including artists, curators and programmers) who work with the moving image and are based in Scotland.